In this guide you'll learn how to watch the London Marathon online anywhere in the world.

-Wheelchair athletes to look out for include David Weird and Manuela Schär.
+Wheelchair athletes to look out for include David Weir and Nikita den Boer.

 What famous faces are taking part this year?

-The London Marathon is one of the most exciting events in London these days, and it will take place this Sunday.
+The London Marathon is one of the most exciting events in London these days, and it will take place on Sunday.

 It has attracted tens of thousands of people, among which are the famous, elite participants, wheelchair participants, as well as regular runners.

 It will be broadcast on BBC iPlayer, although you will need a VPN service to watch it live if you are not located in the UK at the time.

 The best one to choose is ExpressVPN, as it has excellent speeds, and it is fully capable of unblocking the iPlayer.